KailerS/TriviaGame/README.md

 This app is a test of Halo knowledge from Halo: Reach to Halo 3.
 A subject I chose because the games are a classic from my childhood.
 You have 35 seconds to answer each question.
 It will keep track of right and wrong answers then display your score at the end.

 ## Deployment
-This app is deployed on GitHub Pages with do additional steps.
+This app is deployed on GitHub Pages.
+1. After pushing all changes to the master branch navigate to the settings tab.
+1. Scroll near the bottom of the page to the GitHub pages section.
+1. Select the source branch as the master branch.
+1. Wait until it is deployed.
+1. Now you can follow the link to the site.

+## Installs
+No additional installs need to be made to run this app.
 ## Built With
 * JavaScript
 * HTML5